ViktorIsenborg/ViktorIsenborg/README.md

 #### My name is Viktor Isenborg.
 #### I am a programmer aspiring to learn C++ for the sake of getting better at programming.
 #### Other than programming, I am also decently versed in copy editing and photo editing.
-#### Here's a fun fact that not everyone may know, HTML and CSS are terrible languages.
+#### Here's a fun fact that not everyone may know, HTML and CSS as well as JavaScript are terrible languages.

 ## Languages
 - Python
 - C++ (Novice)
-- jQuery

 ## Software skills
 - Adobe- Illustrator & Photoshop 2021